top of page

 What do they mean?
 Different WordPress terms explained

 With every piece of software or tool, some terms are associated.
 For example, if you are using Windows, you know what Start Menu means, if you are using Mac, you know what Finder means.
-The same way there are WordPress terms.

 And while it is not essential to know the inner working of WordPress, knowing specific terms helps in the long-term.